 The Zhonya's Hourglass is a great boost for your ability power and adds an astonishing 156 ability power (with rabadon's passive).

-The Liandry's Torment is a really awesome item because it does damage based on the enemy (current) health, and since health stacking is the current meta, this is the best way to destroy tanks in season 3.
+The Liandry's Anguish is a really awesome item because it does damage based on the enemy (current) health, and since health stacking is the current meta, this is the best way to destroy tanks in season 3.
 Even better, is that when your enemy's movement is impaired (slowed, stunned, snared etc), they take double damage - this works with your ult slow.
 So you will be applying double damage stacks all the way.

 Also viable items throughout the build: